South Korea's jailed ex-leader Yoon resists questioning by taking off prison uniform

 Oh said her team members refrained from using physical means out of safety concerns, but notified Yoon that they would execute the warrant next time.
 She urged Yoon to cooperate as the Korean people are closely watching whether the enforcement of law is applied to everyone equally.

-Yoon's imposition of martial law, which brought armed troops into Seoul streets, lasted only a few hours before lawmakers voted down his decree unanimously.
+Yoon's imposition of martial law, which brought armed troops into Seoul streets, lasted only several hours before lawmakers voted down his decree unanimously.

 Yoon has argued his decree was a desperate attempt to draw public support of his fight against the “wickedness” of Lee's Democratic Party, then the main opposition party which had obstructed his agenda, impeached top officials and slashed the government’s proposed budget.